If you’re serious about fitness, travelling can be a real downer.

 Pack a pair of running shoes with you and ensure you head out to a quiet area where you can get some sprints in.

-Make sure you have a decent pair of trainers that support and help to maximise your workout; check out our guide to the best running shoes for help.
+Make sure you have a decent pair of trainers that support and help to maximise your workout; check out my guide to the best running shoes for help.